JoranTiU/blogdown/content/authors/admin/_index.md

 ---

 I'm an Assistant-Professor in Methods and Statistics at Tilburg University.
-My reserach is on estimation methods for intensive longitudinal data, and on the impact of sample size, missingness, and measurement on results .
+My research is on estimation methods for intensive longitudinal data, and on the impact of sample size, missingness, and measurement on results .